 - 1) Home team is determined by coin flip. - 2) Games will be limited to 5 innings or 1 hour and 15 minutes.
-However, any inning started before the minutes must be finished IF required to declare a winner.
-Tied games may be continued without interfering with the other games schedule at the discretion of the umpire and coaches. - 3) There will be a limit of 6 runs scored in any inning.
-Even if more than 6 runners cross the plate, only 6 runs will count. - 4) The game may be complete after 3 innings or 2-1/2 if the home team is ahead. - 5) All teams must wear matching jerseys. - 6) All batters and runners are required to wear helmets. - 7) The catcher must wear helmets, face mask with throat protector, chest protector, and shin guards. - 8) Concussions - a.
-Any player who exhibits signs, symptoms or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities. - b.
-Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately. - 9) All players MUST bat during the game in the established order at the start of the game. - 10) Games shall not be forfeited if an opposing team does not have the minimum number of players required to start a game.
+However, any inning started before the time limit expires must be finished if required to declare a winner.
+Tied games may be continued without interfering with the other games schedule at the discretion of the umpire and both coaches. - 3) There will be a limit of 6 runs scored in any inning.
+Even if more than 6 runners cross the plate, only 6 runs will count. - 4) The game may be complete after 3 innings or 2-1/2 if the home team is ahead by 12 or more runs and at the agreement of both coaches. - 5) All teams must wear matching jerseys. - 6) All batters and runners are required to wear helmets. - 7) For the safety of all players, steel cleats are not allowed. - 8) The catcher must wear helmets, face mask with throat protector, chest protector, and shin guards. - 9) Concussions - a.
+Any player who exhibits signs, symptoms, or behaviors consistent with a concussion such as loss of consciousness, headache, dizziness, confusion, or balance problems, shall be immediately removed from the game and shall not return to play until they have been evaluated by a licensed medical professional and received written clearance to return to sporting activities. - b.
+Any coach or parent insisting on returning the player to the game without approved clearance will result in the referee ending the game immediately. - 10) All players MUST bat during the game in the established order at the start of the game.
+Example: If a bench player is batting 10th and is substituted for the centerfielder, who was batting 4th, the players retain their original batting position. - 11) Games shall not be forfeited if an opposing team does not have the minimum number of players required to start a game.
 Teams with less than the minimum number of players will not be penalized with a recorded out when the missing player does not bat.
 If a player joins the game late, he shall bat at the end of the batting order.
-It is in the best interest to allow all players equal play time per By-Laws Article VII, Section 34. - 11) Only those players who appear on the league roster (that has been submitted) are allowed to participate.
+It is in the best interest to allow all players equal play time per By-Laws Article VII, Section 34. - 12) Only those players who appear on the league roster (that has been submitted) are allowed to participate. - 13) Rules: